 Dr Kate Mahony

-Dr Kate Mahony is a Melbourne trained Clinical Neuropsychologist and a British-trained Clinical Psychologist with almost 20 years clinical experience in public and private settings in Australia and the UK.
+Dr Kate Mahony is a Melbourne trained Clinical Neuropsychologist and a British-trained Clinical Psychologist with 25 years clinical experience in public and private settings in Australia and the UK.

 Kate is experienced treating persistent postural perceptual dizziness (PPPD), a physiological disorder that has psychological consequences.
 Here, Kate’s interest in the applied science of brain-behaviour relationships converges with her practice of evidence based psychological treatment.